chenxingqiang/jax-sklearn/doc/glossary.rst

         Elsewhere features are known as attributes, predictors, regressors, or independent variables.

-        Nearly all estimators in scikit-learn assume that features are numeric, finite and not missing, even when they have semantically distinct domains and distributions (categorical, ordinal, count-valued,
+        Nearly all estimators in jax-ml assume that features are numeric, finite and not missing, even when they have semantically distinct domains and distributions (categorical, ordinal, count-valued,
         real-valued, interval).
 See also :term:`categorical feature` and